 - Prairie Ridge closes daily at 4:30 pm.

 - Please refer to official website for further detailed timings.

-How To reach North Carolina Museum Of Natural Sciences by Public Transport
+How to Reach North Carolina Museum Of Natural Sciences

 - By Bus: Bus number 2 stops at W Jones St and n Salisbury St bus station.